libbymiller/radio-rando/README.md

 # radio-rando

-A randomisers app for radio-neue
+A randomiser app for radio-neue

+See INSTALL.md for instructions.